 Select Wines

 The 2011 Gustavo Atlas Peak Merlot is a sizable wine both aromatically and on the palate.
 The rich bouquet shows ripe blackberry and dessert spices.
 The entry is soft but quickly gains complexity of flavor.
 The slightly dusty tannins are well integrated.
 Like Gustavo’s other wines this Merlot shows excellent acidity.
-Juicy, mouth watering finish.
+It is juicy, with a mouthwatering finish.

 —

 Visitors to the tasting room will notice select pieces of art by various artists.
-Often they feature an individual artist.
-Serious wine enthusiasts can make an appointment to taste the wines in their small tasting room adjoining the winery in a business park south of the city of Napa (about 15 minute drive from their primary tasting room).
-While the focus at that tasting room is on the Gustavo label – another label (Avinodos) founded by Gustavo’s son Lorn and his business partner Dan may also be available for tasting.
+Often, they feature an individual artist.
+Serious wine enthusiasts can make an appointment to taste the wines in their small tasting room adjoining the winery in a business park south of the city of Napa (about 15-minute drive from their primary tasting room).
+Several flights are offered including one featuring all Cabernet Sauvignon.
+Tastings often showcase older vintages.

 The Gustavo wines are reasonably priced, often less than one would pay from some of Napa’s more well-known wineries.
-This winery is led by a long time vintner who has a standout resume, grapes are being sources from excellent vineyard sites often based on long established relationships, combined with a much lower overhead of housing the winery in a business park rather than on a vineyard site further up valley.
-The savings are clearly passed on to the consumer.
+Part of the reason for this is a much lower overhead of housing the winery in a business park rather than on a vineyard site further up valley.

-To join their wine club or for more information visit: www.gustavowine.com
+To purchase wine, to join their wine club or for more information visit: www.gustavowine.com

 Congratulations to Mr. Brambila for his success and not surprising because he is a descendant of a Conqueror Don Juan Antonio Brambilla was a Conqueror of New Spain from a Noble Family of Genoa Italy Family of Popes and Governors, for all this and for his great performance in the cultivation and production of wine, I congratulate him and I am very proud of Don Gustavo Brambila a worthy Son of Jalisco Mexico.